muart-group/muart-group.github.io/docs/user/configuration/temp-sources.md

 # Adding Extra Temperature Sources

 It's possible to add additional sensors as temperature sources.
-The `temperature_sources` key takes a list of IDs d defined in the ESPHome configuration.
+The `temperature_source` select component has a variable `sources` that takes a list of IDs defined in the ESPHome configuration.
 Note that all sensors must return values in **degrees Celsius** - conversion may be necessary for some sensors.

 :::tip
 If an MHK2 is connected [and configured](thermostat.md), it will automatically add itself as a valid temperature source.